Skip to main content

 Stock Options

-- Often offered by startups, stock options can be taxed either at the time of exercising or when shares are sold.
+• Often offered by startups, stock options may be taxed when exercised or when shares are sold.

 Free Meals